 Solo Participation: 5 points.
 This category relates to things you do alone in class.
 Missing class (without notifying us) or missing too many classes will cost you points, as will a failure to participate in class activities.
-We keep track of this via Google forms and sheets, so be sure to fill them out when requested.
 Note that I do not care if you know the answer when I cold-call you.
 This plays no part in your grade.

 Group Participation: 5 points.
 This category relates to activities you do with other students.
 Helping your fellow students, especially on Slack, is the best form of group participation, as is volunteering for a class role like scribe.
 Be a good class citizen.
 Help your classmates during Study Halls.
 Do not shirk on group projects.

 Tutorials: 5 points.
 Grades are pass/fail only.
 Given the level of the questions and the hints provided, it is essentially impossible not to get full credit as long as you make an honest effort.